Wayvo/otigons-animation-macros/README.md

 4. Explosions
 5. Miscellaneous

+These are all written for the Patreon version of JB2A.
+To use with the Free module version, you'll need to edit the macro to point to the correct folders.
+Usually this is written like:

+let file = "modules/jb2a_patreon/......

+Just change the jb2a_patreon to the file name for the free version and you're good to go

 ## Fun Add-Ons

 For further fun I have added the following to all of the macros: